 Cape Porpoise is a lovely little village, nearly forgotten by time, between Kennebunk and Biddeford.
 It makes for a superb day trip or bike ride.
-Beside a number of notable restaurants, such as Pier 77 and The Wayfarer, the village has a handful of shops, and even a postage-stamp-size library.
+Beside a number of notable restaurants, such as Pier 77 and Musette, the village has a handful of shops, and even a postage-stamp-size library.

 Not in a picnic mood?
-Overlooking the sparkling water, the Cape Porpoise Lobster Co.
-(15 Pier Rd., tel.
-800/967-4268 or 207/967-4268) has some outdoor dining; most everything is served on Styrofoam plates, so beware of rogue winds that strive to dump your meal on your lap.
-It’s open 9am to 7pm daily, from Memorial Day to late fall; no reservations are taken, but it does accept credit cards.
+Overlooking the sparkling water, the Cape Pier Chowder House, 79 Pier Rd. (tel.
+207/967-0123) has some outdoor dining; most everything is served on paper plates and trays, so beware of rogue winds that strive to dump your meal on your lap.
+It’s open everyday but Thursday, 11am to 7pm, from Memorial Day to late fall; no reservations are taken, but it does accept credit cards.